-Enter the GTX 1660 Super – this is a lower mid-range GPU that was released at the end of October 2019, and it is an updated and improved version of the original GTX 1660 that launched only seven months earlier in March that same year.
+Enter the GTX 1660 Super – this is a lower mid-range GPU that was released in October 2019, and it is an updated and improved version of the original GTX 1660 that launched only seven months earlier.

 That said, the GTX 1660 Super is a great value GPU, but there are quite a few versions of it floating around, so which should you pick?